digitalinteraction/data-officer/README.md

 This repo uses GitHub actions to build a container when you push a git tag like `v1.2.3`.

+1. Make sure you are on `main`
-1. Make sure all code is committed on `main`
+1. Make sure all code is committed
-2. Make sure `example/config` is up-to-date
+1. Make sure `example/config` is up-to-date
-3. Update the [CHANGELOG.md](/CHANGELOG.md) to describe new features and bug fixes
+1. Update the [CHANGELOG.md](/CHANGELOG.md) to describe new features and bug fixes
-4. Run `./script/version X.Y.Z` with the newly documented version
+1. Run `./script/version X.Y.Z` with the newly documented version
-5. Push to main
+1. Push to main

 ## Deployment